 ReferralCloud doesn’t charge for signing up, but it does charge a 30% referral fee once the transaction closes.
 This is a national referral coordination service, so agents who have referrals can sell referrals to other agents.

 25% goes to the referring real estate agent, while 5% goes to ReferralCloud.
-And a real estate agent can play both sides, both referring leads and accepting them.
+And a real estate agent can play both sides, referring leads and accepting them.

-Rather than procuring their own referrals, they just shuffle them on.
+Rather than procuring their referrals, they shuffle them on.
 So, they don’t have stringent requirements for signing up, but the quality of their leads can vary.
 If you already have a successful real estate business, ReferralCloud can be a way to sell some of your leads.

 Zillow Premiere Agents can take advantage of ZillowFlex, a program that sends real estate agents qualified leads.
 Also, Zillow has a very effective network to generate leads, even if its real estate leads aren’t always well-qualified.

 Zillow will track your performance and start directing leads based on that performance.
-They don’t go through substantial steps to qualify the buyer, they ask a few qualifying questions, such as when they’ll be ready to buy.
+They don’t go through substantial steps to qualify the buyer; they ask a few qualifying questions, such as when they’ll be ready to buy.

 But note that Zillow is very competitive.
 It may not matter for successful real estate agents, but many real estate professionals will find themselves competing for fairly low-motivation clients.

-RedFin’s referral network is really more of a matchmaking system.
+RedFin’s referral network is more of a matchmaking system.
 RedFin lets you post your information on their page, and interested buyers and sellers can view your profile.
 Some brokers may already have partnerships with the platform.

 Realtor.com‘s ReadyConnect Concierge